 I’m not a big microwave fan.
 I have one but very rarely use it.
 I am however fascinated by mug cakes.
 I have a sweet tooth and the thought of being able to go from zero to dessert in sixty seconds is extremely appealing!
 I had a taste of this with my Easy Maple Ginger Steamed Pudding a few weeks ago.

-Back in October I started experimenting with this One Minute Cinnamon Roll in a Mug recipe.
+Back in October I started experimenting with this Cinnamon Roll in a Mug recipe.

 It went well and I was about to publish it, until I came to edit my photographs.
 Someone (who shall remain nameless), looked at the photos and immediately fell about laughing.
 Apparently my cinnamon roll looked a little x-rated 😱.